Zuanid-Sutlan/Storing_images_to_room_database/README.md

 # Storing_images_to_room_database
-complete explanation of storing bitmap to room database.
+the complete explanation of storing bitmap to room database.

 https://chat.openai.com/share/848da5d0-0c64-4396-a308-691fab24b752

-how to convert bitmap (which is taken from camera in our app ) to string  to store it in the roomdatabase and after convert it again bitmap from string to show it to the user?
+how do convert bitmap (which is taken from the camera in our app ) to string  to store it in the room database and after convert it again bitmap from string to show it to the user?
 To convert a Bitmap to a String for storage in a Room database, you can use either Base64 encoding or save the Bitmap as a byte array.
 Here's how you can do it using Base64 encoding:

 kotlin

 import android.graphics.Bitmap
 import android.graphics.BitmapFactory
 import android.util.Base64